thommcgrath/Beacon/docs/api/v4/rest/index.markdown

 The Beacon API is a REST API.
 With minimal exceptions, every request to the API is to perform one of the CRUD (Create, Read, Update, Delete) actions on an object.
 Just like most programming languages, each object is represented by a class.

 Except where otherwise noted, working with this API is done by making a predictable request to a class endpoint.
-For example, if you wanted to learn how to list projects for a user, start by understanding the "Listing Objects" section of this guide, then read about the [Project](/api/v4/classes/project) class.
+For example, if you wanted to learn how to list projects for a user, start by understanding the "Listing Instances" section of this guide, then read about the [Project](/api/v4/classes/project) class.

 ## Classes vs Instances